-Since a complete, analytical RoHS compliance review of all components and parts from all suppliers for each individual production run is almost completely impossible, the information we provide is based on our confidence in our suppliers and their RoHS declaration of conformity as well as on the RoHS test laboratory reports.
+For practical reasons the complete analytical product compliance testing of all materials, components and parts from all suppliers for each individual production run is not possible.
+The product compliance information we provide is based on initial laboratory test reports for the products, materials and components, as well as on our confidence in our suppliers and their declarations of conformity and that they will not change materials.

-In addition, LINDY goes beyond this industrial standards and regularly carries out own random laboratory REACH and RoHS tests to assess the reliability of its suppliers and to ensure compliance for LINDY products
+In addition, Lindy goes beyond these industrial standards and regularly carries out our own random laboratory REACH and RoHS tests to assess the reliability of suppliers and to ensure compliance for Lindy products.

-The EU chemicals regulation REACH stipulates information obligations if certain SVHC substances – Substances of Very High Concern – are present in articles in concentrations higher than 0.1% by weight.
+For our products the EU chemicals regulation REACH Article 33 stipulates information obligations if certain SVHC substances – Substances of Very High Concern – are present in concentrations higher than 0.1% by weight.
 For finished products, REACH does not define a sales ban, but only an obligation to provide information to the supply chain.

-When we obtain specific product-related information that these thresholds are exceeded, we inform the supply chain in our invoices, delivery notes and order confirmations and on our product websites for the products concerned, in accordance with the REACH regulations.
+When we obtain specific product-related information that these thresholds are exceeded, we inform the supply chain in our invoices, delivery notes and order confirmations and on our product websites for the products concerned.
 And we ensure that the limit values are complied with in the future.

-All manufacturers are reliant on trusting declarations and laboratory reports from their suppliers – measurement of each delivery batch is not feasible for cost and time reasons.
-In addition, LINDY goes beyond this industrial standards and regularly carries out own random laboratory REACH and RoHS tests to assess the reliability of its suppliers and to ensure compliance for LINDY products.
-As a complete verification is not possible, we are not in a position to issue individual REACH declarations on products that go beyond this statement, among others on account of legal reasons.
+All manufacturers are reliant on trusting declarations and laboratory reports from their materials and components suppliers.
+As mentioned above, Lindy goes beyond these industrial standards and we regularly carry out our own random laboratory REACH and RoHS tests to assess the reliability of suppliers and to ensure compliance for Lindy products.
+As a complete verification of each delivery batch is not possible for cost and time reasons, we are not able to issue individual REACH declarations on products that go beyond this statement, among others on account of legal reasons.

 Since mid-2014, the US Dodd Frank Act has obliged US listed companies to disclose and report on the use of conflict minerals and metals extracted from them.
 LINDY itself is not subject to these obligations.
 Also not according to EU Regulation 2017/821 on conflict minerals, which only affects importers and direct processors of conflict minerals and metals.
 Nevertheless, we would like to provide you with the necessary answers and information on this topic, as far as possible.